josdejong/tabular-json/src/content/pages/index.md

 ## Status

-The data format has to be implemented in a couple of languages (like JavaScript, Python, and Kotlin) and published so people can actually use the format.
-Plugins has to be written for IDE's like VS Code and Intellij to get syntax highlighting.
+There is a JavaScript/TypeScript library available, but the data format has to be implemented in a more couple of languages (like Python).
+In order to facilitate this, a JSON based test suite has to be implemented.
+Furthermore, there is need for plugins for IDE's like VS Code and Intellij to get syntax highlighting.

 ## References